zaqari/intergroupEntropy/README.md

 ### intergroupEntropy
 # BERTs of a Feather: Measuring entropy in communication between and within groups

+### THIS CODE HAS BEEN IMPLEMENTED AS A PYTHON PACKAGE AND CAN BE FOUND HERE: [https://github.com/zaqari/EVM](https://github.com/zaqari/EVM)

 The following project is reported in BERTs of a Feather: Measuring entropy in communication between and within groups.

 - For getting started with using the code, see `./GETTING_STARTED.ipynb`